syncomm/dockerfiles/netflix/README.md

 ## Overview

 Using Netflix on Linux is a cumbersome process today.
 Getting it up and running requires [Microsoft Silverlight](http://www.microsoft.com/silverlight/).
 Unfortunately, Microsoft doesn't have native Silverlight for Linux yet.
 This means deploying Silverlight on a Linux host involves a variety of workarounds, config changes, and even wine patches.
-The syncomm/netflix simplifies the process of launching and using Netflix on Linux.
+The syncomm/netflix container simplifies the process of launching and using Netflix on Linux.

 ### Features